11 Things to Do in Barcelona in October

 Oktoberfest Barcelona| ©Patrick Mueller

-That's right, the beer festival also arrives in Barcelona.
-The Barcelona Oktoberfest is one of the great celebrations of the month of October.
-For two weeks, the Montjuic fairground is filled with liters and liters of beer, long tables, Bavarian cuisine and German music.
+That’s right, the beer festival is coming to Barcelona too.
+Barcelona’s Oktoberfest is one of the biggest celebrations in October.
+For two weeks, the Montjuïc fairgrounds fill up with liters and liters of beer, long tables, Bavarian cuisine, and German music.

-As if this were not enough, there are also attractions, both for adults and children, which makes the entertainment never stops.
+As if that weren’t enough, there are also attractions for both adults and children, ensuring the fun never stops.

-• Recommended if: you like beer and the atmosphere of big parties.
+• Recommended if: you like beer and the atmosphere of big festivals.

-Some people say that Barcelona always has good weather, and they are partly right.
-In October temperatures still reach 20ºC (and more) during the day, although at night it cools down (about 15ºC) and you will need a jacket.
-In any case, the weather is good for being outdoors.
+Some say the weather is always nice in Barcelona, and they’re partly right.
+In October, temperatures still reach 20°C (and higher) during the day, though it cools down at night (around 15°C) and you’ll need a jacket.
+In any case, the weather is perfect for being out and about.

-Of course, the rainy season is starting and it is more than likely that you will have to use an umbrella or a raincoat during your trip.
+That said, the rainy season begins, and it’s more than likely you’ll need an umbrella or a raincoat during your trip.

-As for the daylight hours, you will have approximately 10 hours a day; keep in mind that at the end of the month the time changes and therefore these will be reduced to 8 or so.
+As for daylight hours, you’ll get about 10 per day; keep in mind that the clocks change at the end of the month, so daylight hours will drop to around 8.

 Tourist crowds in Barcelona during the month of October